 Disbursements are costs related to your matter that are payable to third parties.
 Common examples include court fees (which are set out above) and Counsel’s fees.
 Every claim that is issued in the Court will, at the minimum, attract a court fee.
 Although Counsel’s advice could be sought about the merits of the claim we would not expect to use Counsel for debt recovery, based on the stages set out below.

-What are the key stages of a claim and how long will it take?
+What are the key stages of a claim?

 The fees set out above include all of the work in relation to the following key stages of a claim: